-Every ingredient in this Three Cheese Zucchini Frittata with Mozzarella, Feta, and Parmesan is a good choice for a low-glycemic diet, and as long as you don’t get carried away with the cheese, this would make a good breakfast, lunch, or dinner for any phase of the South Beach Diet.
-It’s also great for low-carb eating plan, including Keto which might even prefer a bit more cheese!
+Every ingredient in this Zucchini Frittata is a good choice for low-carb or Keto eating plans, and as long as you don’t get carried away with the cheese, this would also make a good breakfast, lunch, or dinner for any phase of the original South Beach Diet.
+If you’re making this for Keto you might prefer even more cheese!

 Find More Recipes Like This One:

 Use Breakfast Recipes to find more recipes like this one.
 Use the Diet Type Index to find recipes suitable for a specific eating plan.
 You might also like to follow Kalyn’s Kitchen on Pinterest, on Facebook, on Instagram, on TikTok, or on YouTube to see all the good recipes I’m sharing there.

 Historical Notes for this Recipe: